GLASSES (PROTECTIVE EYEWEAR)

 share the same safety glasses with anyone during an activity.

-- There must be one pair
+- There must be one

-of safety glasses per student.
+pair of safety glasses per student.

-- Passing them back-and-forth
+- Passing one pair

-is not permissible.
+back-and-forth is not permissible.

 May I use my eyeglasses, sunglasses or motorcycle goggles instead of